How To Get Toddler To Brush teeth

 Encourage her to say "Teeee" (for the front teeth) and "Ahhhh" (for the back teeth) and roar like an animal so her mouth is open wide while brushing.
 This also makes the whole process more of an exciting game.

 Toddlers are beginning to understand "My turn!" so you can say "Baby's turn to brush Mommy!" and then "Now it's dolly's turn!" and "Now it's Mommy's turn to brush Baby!"

 8. For kids who resist, start the brushing task with something fun.

 Anything that gets her giggling will make her more amenable to cooperating.
 For instance:

 - Let her brush the stuffed animals' or dolls' "teeth."

 - Brush all over her body -- her arm, her ear.
 "Is this where I should brush?"

-If she resists, don't get into a power struggle.
+Don't get into a power struggle.
 Just "Play" toothbrushing a little bit using the games above -- for instance, brushing her elbow -- so she sees it is still on the agenda.
 This will also give her a chance to work out some of her resistance by giggling about your game.
-Then try again the following night.
+Then try again the following night!